-6. Plug in the power connector to the laser cartridge.
+6. Plug in each power connector (1) to the corresponding laser cartridge.

-- 7. Gently close the rear cover, making sure not to pinch any wires or hoses. - 8.
-Once the laser cartridges have been installed, proceed to "Laser System Leveling."
+- 7. Gently close the rear cover making sure not to pinch any wires or hoses. - 8.
+Once the laser cartridge has been installed, proceed to "Laser System Leveling."